Senzing/senzingapi-tools/README.md

 # senzingapi-tools

+## Synopsis

+A Docker image with Senzingapi library and Senzing tools installed.

 ## Overview

-The `senzing/senzingapi-tools` docker image is pre-installed with the Senzingapi library and python tools to help simplify creating applications that use the Senzingapi library.
+The [senzing/senzingapi-tools] Docker image is pre-installed with the Senzingapi library and python tools to help simplify creating applications that use the Senzingapi library.

 ## Use

-In a Dockerfile, the docker image created by this repo can be used in a Docker file by setting it as the base image.
+In your `Dockerfile`, set the base image to `senzing/senzingapi-tools`.
+Example:

 ```Dockerfile
 FROM senzing/senzingapi-tools